amir168/MiNOVA/README.md

 Introduction
 ==

-**Eth-NOVA** is an absurdly simple all-in-one mining application tailored toward Windows / nVidia setups.
+**MiNOVA** is an absurdly simple all-in-one mining "hypervisor" application tailored toward Windows / nVidia setups.
 It will overclock your GPUs, set your power limit, fix P-state, launch your miner, and monitor your mining rig for issues.
 It is designed to be an AIO application to get started with mining on a Windows nVidia mining rig.

 ## Features ##
+- Profit switching.
 - Overclocking on launch.
 - Power limit setting on launch.
 - P-state setting on launch.